maelle/rmd-blogging-jozi/content/hugo/slides/index.en.md

 -   Follow the RStudio blog to know about blogdown updates.

 -   Switch to blogdown if you need a more custom workflow?
+Or after its book update?

 ------------------------------------------------------------------------